kad99kev/FGTD/MNIST-GANs/ACGAN/README.md

-# Auxillary Classifier Generative Adversarial Network (cGAN)
+# Auxillary Classifier Generative Adversarial Network (ACGAN)

 ### What are ACGANs?
 The ACGAN like any normal GAN consists of a generator and a discriminator.
 However, in ACGANs, every generated sample has a corresponding class label (that belongs to the available classes) in addition to the noise.
 This class label helps the model to generate images based on the label given.